 Proactive Bystander Intervention may be an effective tool to combat all forms of violence including dating violence, domestic violence, sexual assault, and stalking.
-All members of the campus community have the responsibility to act when confronted with crimes of violence; ways to be a proactive bystander include, but are not limited to:
+All members of the campus community are encouraged to act when confronted with crimes of violence.

+Ways to be a proactive bystander include, but are not limited to:

-- · Believe violence is unacceptable and say it out loud
+- Believe violence is unacceptable and be willing to voice it

 - Treat people with respect

 - Speak up when you hear people making statements that blame victims

 - Talk with friends about confronting violence against others

 - Encourage friends to trust their instincts

 - Be a knowledgeable resource for victims

-- · Don't laugh at sexist jokes or comments
+- Don't laugh at sexist jokes or comments

-- Look out for friends at parties and bars
+- Look out for friends at social gatherings

 - Educate yourself and your friends

 - Use campus resources

-- Attend an awareness event
+- · Attend an awareness event

 - Empower victims to tell their stories